OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 Example: _Fritillaria messanensis_ in WoRMS must not map to _Fritillaria messanensis_ in NCBI Taxonomy because the taxon in WoRMS is an animal (tunicate) while the taxon in NCBI is a flowering plant.
-This is a case where there is a unique candidate that is the wrong one.
+This is a case where there is a unique candidate, but it is wrong.

-Similarly, _Aporia sordida_ is a plant in GBIF, an insect in IRMNG.
+Similarly, _Aporia sordida_ is a plant in GBIF, but an insect in IRMNG.

 To choose a candidate, and thereby align a source node with a workspace node, a set of heuristics is brought to bear.
 They are